Vietnam.vn - Nền tảng quảng bá Việt Nam

 Viet Duc Hospital has supported Bao Yen District General Hospital and Bao Thang District General Hospital each with 300 million VND to help improve working conditions and increase the effectiveness of emergency care at both hospitals.

-To date, 3 victims of the flash flood in Lang Nu village have been transferred to the central level, including 1 patient treated at Viet Duc Hospital and 2 patients treated at Bach Mai Hospital.
+Up to now, 3 victims of the flash flood in Lang Nu village have been transferred to the central level, including 1 patient being treated at Viet Duc Hospital and 2 patients being treated at Bach Mai Hospital.

 Leading experts examine patients seriously ill due to landslide in Lao Cai -1